 Pers 2002 Scientific Perspectives on Global Problems examines scientific approaches to important issues on the environment, public health, or technology.
 Some of the recent offerings include Business and Technology, Drug Use and Abuse, Aggression and Violence, Environmental Impact on Health, Comparative Policy Analysis of Health Care Systems, and Crisis, Leadership, and Public Policy.

 This course will explore non-technical aspects of health care from the perspectives of diverse cultural backgrounds.
 The overall goal of the course is to improve the cultural understanding and knowledge (cultural competence) of students relative to health care in predominately western and eastern cultures.
 Develop a perspective of the complex health care needs of individuals and families of different social, cultural and ethnic backgrounds.
 Compare and contrast allopathic health care practices with complementary and alternative health care practices.

 *Please note that some sections may be reserved for Freshman Learning Communities.
 No overflows can be granted for these sections.

-For more information on Perspectives, call 404-413-2052 or come to the Office of Undergraduate Studies in 224 Sparks Hall.
+For more information on Perspectives, call 404-413-2052 or come to the Office of Undergraduate Studies on the 14th floor of 25 Park Place.